Medium wave: Use in Asia

 In Asia and the Middle East, many high-powered transmitters remain in operation.
+China, Indonesia, South Korea, North Korea, Japan, Thailand, Vietnam, Philippines, Saudi Arabia, Egypt, India, Pakistan and Bangladesh still use medium wave.
+Example of the famous medium wave radio stations in South East Asia is DZBB and DZAS in the Philippines, and Radio RASIL and RRI in Indonesia.

+Israel returns to mediumwave after the outbreak of Gaza war.

-China operates many single-frequency networks.
+China operates many single-frequency networks across the country.

-One example is NHK.
-As of March of 2021, broadcaster NHK still broadcasts in regional Indonesia, Myanmar and Tajikistan using Medium Wave transmission.
+As of May 2023, many Japanese broadcasters like NHK broadcast in medium wave, with many high power transmitters operating across Japan.
+There are also some low power relay transmitters for rural areas.

+Some countries have stopped using mediumwave, including Malaysia and Singapore.

 Stereo and digital transmissions

 Stereo transmission is possible and is or was offered by some stations in the U.S., Canada, Mexico, the Dominican Republic, Paraguay, Australia, The Philippines, Japan, South Korea, South Africa, Italy and France.
 However, there have been multiple standards for AM stereo.
 C-QUAM is the official standard in the United States as well as other countries, but receivers that implement the technology are no longer readily available to consumers.
 Used receivers with AM Stereo can be found.
 Names such as "FM/AM Stereo" or "AM & FM Stereo" can be misleading and usually do not signify that the radio will decode C-QUAM AM stereo, whereas a set labelled "FM Stereo/AM Stereo" or "AMAX Stereo" will support AM stereo.

 In September 2002, the United States Federal Communications Commission approved the proprietary iBiquity in-band on-channel (IBOC) HD Radio system of digital audio broadcasting, which is meant to improve the audio quality of signals.
 The Digital Radio Mondiale (DRM) system standardised by ETSI supports stereo and is the ITU-approved system for use outside North America and U.S. territories.
 Some HD Radio receivers also support C-QUAM AM stereo, although this feature is usually not advertised by the manufacturer.